zenstackhq/zenstack-docs/blog/ocp/index.md

 ### Table Inheritance

 Without inheritance, what else can we rely on to establish relationships between different models?
 Of course, it is the foreign key, the reason we refer to it as a relational database.
-So let’s refactor our exsiting `Post` model as below:
+So let’s refactor our existing `Post` model as below:

 ```tsx
 model Content {